You’re not alone if you’re experiencing work-related stress.

 Start Your Day Off Right

-One of the best ways to kick work stress to the curb is by keeping stress levels in check before your workday even starts.
+One of the best ways to kick work stress to the curb is by keeping stress levels in check before your workday even begins.
 The way we start each day has a tremendous effect on how the rest of the day unfolds.
-If you’re someone who is regularly stressed out at work, you might want to think about a few changes to your morning routine.
+If you’re someone who is regularly stressed out at work from the moment you arrive, you might want to think about a few changes to your morning routine.

 Think about your typical morning.
 How many times do you snooze your alarm?
-Do you rush around in a panic trying to get out the door in time, frantic that you’ve forgotten something or dreading the day ahead?
-Or do you breeze through your mornings with ease, waking up earlier and taking the time you need to ensure you’re setting yourself up for success?
+Do you rush around in a panic trying to leave the house on time, frantic that you’ve forgotten something or dreading the day ahead?
+Or do you leisurely move through your mornings with ease, waking up earlier and taking the time you need to ensure you’re setting yourself up for success throughout your day ahead?

 Get Plenty of Sleep

-Getting a good night’s sleep is vital for keeping work stress levels low.
-Have you ever noticed how much more difficult a day at work becomes if you don’t get adequate sleep the night before?
-Focus and concentration levels take a nosedive, while crankiness with coworkers and customers becomes intensified.
+Getting a good night’s sleep is crucial for keeping work stress levels low.
+Have you ever noticed how much more difficult a day at work becomes if you don’t get enough sleep the night before?
+Focus and concentration levels plummet, while irritability with coworkers and customers becomes intensified.

 Experts recommend we get an average of eight hours of sleep each night.
-The majority of people barely get six.
+Most people barely get six.
 When you get enough sleep, you can walk into work refreshed and ready to start your day.
-If you don’t sleep like you should, you can expect work stress to stick around until you do.
+If you don’t sleep like you should, you can expect work stress to linger longer than it should.

-Sticking to a consistent sleep schedule, turning off electronics an hour or two before bed, taking a warm bath or shower about an hour before bed and turning your bedroom into a sleep sanctuary are all easy ways to help you get the sleep you need.
+Sticking to a regular sleep schedule, turning off electronics an hour or two before bed, taking a warm bath or shower about an hour before bed and turning your bedroom into a relaxing sleep oasis are all easy ways to help you get the sleep you need.
 You might also want to consider naturally supporting relaxation and healthy sleep with herbs and essential oils beneficial for a good night’s rest.

 Make Sure You’re Getting Regular Exercise

-It’s a well-recognized fact that exercise is awesome for easing stress.
+It’s a well-recognized fact that exercise is fantastic for easing stress.
 If you’re not getting enough of it, all areas of your life can be affected, especially your work life.

-Did you know that a whopping 86% of Americans have jobs that require them to sit down all day?
-One in four Americans sit for more than eight hours a day, which isn’t just bad for stress levels but can wreak havoc on one’s health.
+Did you know that 86% of Americans have jobs that require them to sit down all day?
+One in four Americans sit for more than eight hours a day, which isn’t just bad for stress levels but can wreak havoc on a person’s health.
 Time refers to sitting as “the new smoking,” as research shows that people who spend long periods sitting are at a higher risk for heart disease and early death than people who spend long periods standing.

-If you’re someone who doesn’t exercise at all, even just 20 minutes of light exercise each day is amazing for keeping stress levels in check.
+If you’re someone who doesn’t exercise at all, even just 20 minutes of light exercise each day does wonders for keeping stress levels in check.
 You can also take the stress-relieving benefits of exercise to work with you!

-When you feel yourself getting stressed at work, take a break and move.
+When you feel yourself getting stressed at work, take a break and move your body.
 Do a few simple stretches (desk yoga is a real thing), take a walk around the office, try ten quick jumping jacks or even run for a few minutes in place.
 Get your body moving and those stress-relieving, “feel good” chemicals will begin to flow.

 Tips for Easing Stress While at Work